Return & Learn

 Local Ghost Legends

-October 31, 2018 was the perfect night to learn a bit more about ghost legends of downtown Bethlehem and Moravian College.
+October 31, 2018 was the perfect night to learn a bit more about ghost legends of downtown Bethlehem and Moravian University.
 Alumnus and former ghost tour guide, George Wacker ’03, enlightened us on these spooky stories.

 Social Media 101